saimeerasingh/PDA_work/static_and_dynamic_testing/Static_and_Dynamic_Task_A/part-01/testing_task_1.md

 # indentation error
 #def cards_total(self, cards):
+#total should be assigned to zero
-  total
+  total = 0
   for card in cards:
     total += card.value
+  #indentation to put the return statement out of the for loop
   return "You have a total of" + total

 ```